The first thing I answer in mandala classes is “What is a mandala?

 The research will often tell you that a mandala is a Hindu or Buddhist form of art.
 This is most likely because the word mandala originates from Sanskrit which is the liturgical language of Hinduism and Buddhism.

-Think for example of all the gorgeous stained glass windows in Christian churches.
+But how can a “circle with symbols in it” belong to any religion, faith, or culture?
+It can’t.
+A circle is a universal shape that everyone relates to.
+Think of all the gorgeous stained glass windows in Christian churches.
 Many of them are mandalas.

-I once had mandala workshop canceled at a major bank in Columbus, Ohio because someone on a committee thought I was promoting Hinduism.
-I laugh every time I think of that!
+I once had a mandala workshop canceled by a major bank in Columbus, Ohio because someone on a committee thought I was promoting Hinduism.

-I was brought up Catholic.
+I personally was brought up in the Catholic faith.
 I went to Catholic school my entire childhood.
-I remember when I declared I wanted to learn how to paint a mandala, I had the thought that it might not be right – I felt a touch of fear that I was venturing into territory I didn’t understand.
+I remember when I decided I wanted to learn how to paint a mandala, I did have the thought that it might not be right – I felt a touch of fear that I was venturing into territory I didn’t understand.
 This lasted a couple of seconds before I said “I’m in!”
+I began to draw them so often that people asked me how I did it, which is what caused me to start teaching others to draw their own.

-The mandala (a circle with symbols in it) may be one of the most ubiquitous symbols in religions from all over the world.
+What is a mandala?
+The mandala (a circle with symbols in it) is one of the most ubiquitous symbols in religions all over the world.

 Mandalas are central in Buddhism and Hinduism and found in Native American, Christian, Jewish and Islamic art.